broker0/py_astealth/DESIGN.md

 The file `stealth_structs.py` describes composite (structure) types.

-`StealhApi` is a declarative description of the UO Stealth client API.
+`StealthApi` is a declarative description of the UO Stealth client API.
 It only requires declaring a function, annotating its arguments and return type, and using the `@ApiSpecification.method(int)` decorator to associate the method with its numeric identifier.